 We develop distributed coordination algorithms for multi-agent systems while respecting certain safety and performance guarantees.
 Safety is realized as the collision-free navigation of the agents towards goal locations under restricted sensing and communication capabilities.
-Performance is primarily realized as the robustness of the derived solutions against agent/communication/sensing failures and malicious behavior.
+Performance is primarily realized as the robustness of the derived solutions against communication/sensing uncertainty and malicious behavior by the agents.

-We address the concurrent satisfaction of multiple objectives (such as collision avoidance, connectivity maintenance and convergence to goal destinations) via controlled set invariance and a novel class of Lyapunov-like Barrier Functions.
+We address multi-task problems (such as collision avoidance, connectivity maintenance and convergence to goal destinations) for networks of mobile agents via a novel class of Parametric Lyapunov-like Barrier Functions.
+The Parametric Lyapunov-Barrier Functions capture safety and convergence specifications, as well as sensing and communication misinformation among the agents, and ensure robust connectivity and safety for the agents against the considered disturbances.
 Our next goal is to extend the methodology to realistic models for a wide class of autonomous vehicles.

 Agents of Class-A and Class-B (in V-shape formation).

 D. Panagou "A Distributed Feedback Motion Planning Protocol for Multiple Unicycle Agents of Different Classes", IEEE Transactions on Automatic Control, vol. 62, no. 3, pp. 1178-1193, March 2017.

 D. Panagou, D. M. Stipanovic and P. G. Voulgaris "Distributed coordination control for multi-robot networks using Lyapunov-like barrier functions", IEEE Transactions on Automatic Control, vol. 61, no. 3, pp. 617-632, March 2016.

-This research is supported by the NASA Grant NNX16AH81A.
+This research was supported by the NASA Grant NNX16AH81A.

 K. Garg, D. Han and D. Panagou "Robust Semi-Cooperative Multi-Agent Coordination in the Presence of Stochastic Disturbances", 56th IEEE Conf. on Decision and Control, Melbourne, Australia, December 2017.